Cirrus intortus cloud

 Cirrus intortus is a variety of cirrus cloud.
 The name cirrus intortus is derived from Latin, meaning "twisted, wound".
-The variety of intortus clouds is specific to cirrus clouds, and they appear as interwound strands of cirrus clouds with a purely random pattern.
+The variety of intortus clouds is specific to cirrus clouds, and they appear as intersound strands of cirrus clouds with a purely random pattern.
 The filaments are often curved in a very irregular pattern.

 Like other cirrus clouds, cirrus intortus occur at high altitudes.